prwitt/azure-demos/kubernetes/README.md

 * Make sure you have access to an [Azure Account](https://azure.microsoft.com/en-us/free/).
 * The tutorial is wholly based on [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/) and the Azure Portal, and does not require additional software installation on the client side.

-## Azure Kubernetes Service Configuration
+## Azure Kubernetes Services Configuration

 From Azure Cloud Shell on Azure Portal, perform the following steps: